snabbco/snabb/src/apps/ipsec/README.md

 — Key **keymat**

 *Required*.
-Hex string containing key material as specified in RFC 4106.
+Hex string containing 16 bytes of key material as specified in RFC 4106.

+— Key **salt**

+*Required*.
+Hex string containing four bytes of salt as specified in RFC 4106.